 Calculating your restaurant cash flow is rather simple.
 Generally, your total cash flow for a period equals your cash inflows minus your cash outflows, in simple words total cash proceeds minus total cash payments.

 1. Cash Inflows

-Cash inflows in a restaurant essentially mean the money obtained from selling assets and amount received from financing sources.
+Cash inflows in a restaurant essentially mean the money obtained from selling assets and the amount received from financing sources.
 For example, the cash received from food, beverage and merchandise sales, from catering a party, from disposing of a refrigerator and from a small-business loan.
 You can easily calculate your total cash inflows by adding each of these items.
 This helps in restaurant cash flow management in an effective manner.

 2. Cash Outflows

 The cash outflows consist of the cash spent on the restaurant operations.
 This includes money used to buy assets and the amount paid to finance sources, such as dividends distributed to investors.
 Expenses necessary to keep your lights on and doors open can be termed to be the operating costs.
 Hence, operating cost includes the cost of food and beverage ingredients, wages, rent, utilities, and insurance.
 Add these cash disbursements together to figure your total cash outflows.

 How To Deal with Restaurant Cash Flow Problems